PennLINC/pncitc/README.md

 reg_ses = lm(logk~ses)
 plot(logk~ses)
 ```
+I also used the mgcv package to check for nonlinear age effects, as in Pehlivanova et al., 2018, using ` logk ~ s(age)`.
+This yielded a GCV score of 2.246636.

 4. There appeared to be a correlation of -0.155 for SES
 5. We conducted sensitivity analysis with SES but the results did not change.
 The code for this is here: